ndd21/PHYS281/docs/demo-data-types.md

 The `format()` method replaces the curly brackets with the string representations for `x`, `y` and `z`.

-You can have even more control about how numbers are displayed using the string `format()` method.
+You can have even more control about how numbers are displayed, for example:
-For example:

 ```python
 x = 12.9627459845